youngskilled/js-filter/README.md

 ## Changelog ##

+**Version 1.2.0**
+Possible minor breaking change.
+Filter descriptions were using keys instead of displaying values not sure why this was the case may just have been a bug.

 **Version 1.1.5**
 Changes to how pagination works.
 Traditional paged views now working correctly.
 Support before for only appended items.
 Individual page navigation is now independently set instead of paging parent class.